Southern Argentina Travel Guide

 Perito Merino Glacier in Argentina © Judith Duk

 The coastline in the south has the warmest water in the country and a favoured destination is Las Grutas, a tourist-oriented beach resort on the Blue Gulf in the Rio Negro province.
-The area takes its name from the many caves dotted about the coastline, and provides visitors with an opportunity to sunbathe on the well-sheltered beaches, or engage in plenty of watersports.
-The southern coastline is also incredibly popular due to the large amounts of marine life that can be found here, from Southern Right whales to elephant seals, sea lions, and penguins, as well as an astounding array of birdlife.
+The area takes its name from the many caves dotted about the coastline, and provides visitors with an opportunity to sunbathe on the sheltered beaches, or enjoy plenty of watersports.
+The southern coastline is also incredibly popular due to the large amounts of marine life that can be found here, from southern right whales to elephant seals, sea lions, and penguins, as well as an astounding array of birdlife.

 Continuing further south, one hits the world's southern-most city, Ushuaia, situated on the Tierra del Fuego archipelago.
-This island territory (partly shared with Chile) is a favourite starting point for tours to Antarctica, but also offers plenty of activities, sights and sounds for the visitor, including trekking in the Andes in the western part of the archipelago, spectacular kayaking, some of the world's best brown trout fishing, and Argentina's only coastal national park.
+This island territory (partly shared with Chile) is a favourite starting point for tours to Antarctica, but also offers plenty of activities and attractions for visitors, including trekking in the Andes in the western part of the archipelago, spectacular kayaking, some of the world's best brown trout fishing, and Argentina's only coastal national park.
 The southern region of Argentina is every bit as fascinating as the north and certainly has a lot to offer the intrepid traveller.

 Become our Southern Argentina Travel Expert

 We are looking for contributors for our Southern Argentina travel guide.
 If you are a local, a regular traveller to Southern Argentina or a travel professional with time to contribute and answer occasional forum questions, please contact us.